rcMarty/SongazaV2/README.md

     - [x] loading lists
         - downloading source url takes long time and it must be remade to async or something
     - [x] insert into position

+## instalation

+- ffmpeg is required
+    - (idk where, my linux is blocking something from discord voice so im testing it on windows and i have next to `main.py` ffmpeg.exe files )
+- rename `example-config.ini` to `config.ini` and write there your discord token
+- new enviroment and source it
+- install `requirements.txt`
+- run `python main.py`